senescent777/minimize-devuan-live/README.md

 - changedns.sh can be used to change the network configuration to use plain-old-DNS and that's all folks.
   There is something going on with Daedalus/stubby/dnsmasq that i have to figure out

-If there's problem with DNS, this script may be helpful.
+If there's problem with DNS, this script may fix that.

 - omega.sh removes "Ubuntu-style sudo".
 Potentially dangerous.